bahailu-abera/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 Project done during Full Stack Software Engineering studies at ALX School.
 It aims to learn about if/else statements, loops, range and functions in Python.

 Technologies\n
-Shell Scripts are written in Bash 4.3.11(1)\n
+Shell Scripts are written in Bash 4.3.11(1) <br>
-Python Scripts are written with Python 3.8.10\n
+Python Scripts are written with Python 3.8.10<br>
-C files are compiled using gcc 4.8.4\n
+C files are compiled using gcc 4.8.4<br>
-Tested on Ubuntu 20.04 LTS\n
+Tested on Ubuntu 20.04 LTS<br>
 ### Files

 |Filename	                  | Description                 |